Bluberi Gaming Recommended For Nevada Licensing As Expansion Accelerates

 The Nevada Gaming Control Board has recommended Las Vegas-based slot developer Bluberi Gaming for licensing in the state, marking a milestone moment for the Canadian-founded company.

-Nevada Gaming Commission will make its final decision on September 25, potentially allowing Bluberi to deepen its presence in one of the world's most competitive gaming markets.
+The Nevada Gaming Commission will decide on Sept.
+25, potentially allowing Bluberi to deepen its presence in one of the world's most competitive gaming markets.

 The path to this point has been anything but straightforward.
 Bluberi filed for bankruptcy in 2016, restructured, and was acquired by Catalyst Capital Group, a Toronto private-equity firm, in 2019.